 4. Trio Beach

-This small and humble beach is nestled in Sai Kung, and we all know and love Sai Kung for its white sand and turquoise waters.
-Trio Beach is no less!
-Once you are there, there is no civilization in sight, making you feel like you’ve gone far from home (and Hong Kong itself maybe).
-There are barbeque pits, some kiosks and washroom facilities too.
+We all know and love Sai Kung for its white sand and turquoise waters – and Trio Beach is no less!
+At this small and humble beach nestled in Sai Kung, there’s barely any civilisation in sight, making you feel as if you’ve gone far from home (and even Hong Kong itself).
+Still, you’ll have just enough modern comforts here, with barbeque pits, some kiosks, and washroom facilities.

 How to get there: